Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 * [Wang et. al., 2019](https://pubs.acs.org/doi/abs/10.1021/acs.chemrev.9b00055)

 ## `gmx_MMPBSA` in a nutshell
-`gmx_MMPBSA` brings in all the [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h) functionalities to Gromacs users.
+`gmx_MMPBSA` brings in all the [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h) functionalities to GROMACS users.
 In addition, few other functionalities were implemented that eases a number of calculations (_e.g._ MM/PB(GB)SA with different internal dielectric constant, interaction entropy calculation).
 A GUI application is also incorporated that allows for visualizing the results and saving high-quality images.